 Locking your luggage can make the difference between keeping your stuff safe while you travel and having it stolen.

 Although Cuba is a safe country to visit, it’s not unheard of for things to go missing from unattended bags.
 Keep your things safe with a TSA lock like this one.

 39. Use your common sense

 Cuba is a safe country with relatively low crime rates.
 That being said, you should exercise your common sense when traveling throughout the country to best protect yourself from trouble.

 Avoid walking alone at night and don’t invite strangers back to your room.
 These are just a few Cuba safety tips you can learn from the Ultimate Guide to Stay Safe in Cuba.

 Transportation tips for Cuba

 40. Plan your local transportation in advance

 Cuba has a variety of transportation options for getting around the island.
-Which one you choose will depend on your budget as well as the distance you’re looking to travel.
+Which one you choose will depend on your budget as well as the distance you’re looking to travel to.

 For getting around within a city or between two nearby cities, taxis (state taxis or almendrones) are the most affordable option.
 You can rent your own car, but be aware that daily fees are pricey and road conditions in Cuba mean they’re not always safe to drive on.